 You appear to fulfill the basic requirements for admission into the Associate Degree in Policing Practice.
 Please take time to familiarize yourself with the minimum academic entry requirements and recruitment process prior to submitting your application.

-It appears that you may not fulfill the basic requirements for entry into the Associate Degree in Policing Practice.
+It appears that you may not fulfil the basic requirements for entry into the Associate Degree in Policing Practice.
+If you answered ‘No’ to having had a driving offence free history for the past 12 months, your application may still be considered if the driving offence is of a minor nature.
 You may wish to contact the Police Recruitment Branch on 1800 222 122 to discuss your circumstances further.

 Further Requirements Include:

 Applicants are required to provide certification of successful completion of the Aquatic Rescue Sequence.